KIT-MRT/arbitration_graphs/docs/tasks/6_verification.md

 # Verification and Fallback Layers

+Execute only safe commands and add a fallback strategy.

 ## Context

 The arbitration graph is now complete and PacMan is eating dots like a pro.